Online Master’s Degrees in Clinical Mental Health Counseling

 Bellevue University

 The online master of science in clinical mental health counseling (MSCMHC) program at Bellevue University is CACREP-accredited and modeled on national licensing standards.
 The program comprises 60 credits and includes a 100-hour practicum (with 40 hours of observation) and a 600-hour internship (60 percent of which involves direct client contact).
 Students will also need to complete two on-campus residency experiences.
-Graduates of the Bellevue program enjoy a 90 to 100 percent job placement rate.
+Graduates of the Bellevue program enjoy a 90 percent job placement rate, according to a 2023 survey conducted over the previous academic year.

 The curriculum includes courses such as diagnosis of mental and behavioral disorders; foundations of addictions counseling; group processes and facilitation; couples and family counseling; advanced counseling skills, techniques, and practices; applied neuroscience and psychopharmacology; trauma, crisis, and traumatic stress counseling; and treatment of child and adolescent disorders.